yonit1dev/ML-KaggleTitanic/README.md

   - Regression Models.
   - Clustering Models.

+### To run the examples:
+- Have python version 3.9 or up.
+- Have pip installed.
+- Install pandas, numpy and scikit-learn packages

-If you have any comments, feel free to create an issue.
+- If you have any comments, feel free to create an issue.